 After completing this course, students should be able to:

 - critically analyze the primary health care principles of participation and collaboration, the community development principle of empowerment, and the NP competency of consultation and referral, and discuss how these influence the health of clients;

 - implement strategies to foster participation and interdisciplinary/intersectoral collaboration of individuals and communities in decision-making on health issues;

 - implement strategies to promote empowerment of individuals and communities in decision-making on health issues;

-- provide evidence-based clinical services to well children and to those presenting with acute and chronic health concerns, at a level appropriate to a beginning practitioner, including:
+- articulate evidence-based clinical services to well children and to those presenting with acute and chronic health concerns, at a level appropriate to a beginning practitioner, including:

 - health history and physical examination